HKalithkar/event_booker/README.md

-Status: Working on **Registered Section** and **Create New Event** in Events Section Others that I will do: Didn't Secure Password using HashCode and Should make Frontend part better
+Status: Working on **Registered Section** and **Create New Event** in Events Section.

+Others that I will do: Didn't Secure Password using HashCode and Should make Frontend part better.

 **Screenshots**